 Lightroom Folder Locations

-Here are the most popular locations for Lightroom files so you know where to look if you ever need to locate any files.
-The Lightroom cache is located within the Catalogue itself.
+Here are the most popular locations for Lightroom files so you know where to look if you need to locate any files.
+The Lightroom cache is located within the catalogue itself.

-On Windows and Mac, the boot drive is set to be C: and Macintosh HD, respectively. <username>, is the name of your user account; for instance, mine is tim.
+The boot drive is set to C: and Macintosh HD on Windows and Mac. <username>, is the name of your user account; for instance, mine is tim.

 Default Lightroom Catalogue Location